diazrenata/ldats2020/overview.md

 AIC, we explicitly impose a penalty for extra parameters.
 So an extra changepoint had to improve the fit enough to be “worth” the parameter penalty.
 Using crossvalidation, the extra changepoint just has to not make things a lot worse.
-Crossvalidation approaches assume the extra-complexity penalty is built in via overfitting, and aren’t really compatible with an explicit extra penalty for parameters.
+Crossvalidation approaches in general assume the complexity penalty is built in via overfitting, and aren’t really compatible with an explicit penalty for parameters.

 ### What I’m doing now - “Hybrid” (Crossval + AIC)